-- 2 The Corporate Governance Code provides that no director of the Company shall hold more than 5 directorships in public companies in Bahrain, with the provision that no conflict of interest may exist, and the Board should not propose the election/ re-election of any such director.
-Mr. Jehad Yousif Amin Director of the Company hold more than five directorships in Bahraini Public shareholding companies but his directorships in more than five Bahraini Public shareholding Companies does not dilute the sanctum sanctorum of the interests of the Company and does not affect the effectiveness and efficiency of the Board of Directors as Mr. Jehad Yousif Amin is an active member of the Board and provides required attention in discharge of his responsibilities as a director of the company and there exists no conflict of interest between his directorships in other Companies and his directorship in Trafco Group BSC. - 3 The Corporate Governance Code provides that the Chairman of the Nomination and Remuneration Committee should be an Independent Director.
+- 3. The Corporate Governance Code provides that the Chairman of the Nomination and Remuneration Committee should be an Independent Director.
 Mr. Ebrahim Mohamed Ali Zainal is a non-independent director as the Company has different business transactions with some of the entities in which he is a director.
 However, this does not dilute the highest standards of corporate governance that the company maintains.
-Therefore, Mr. Ebrahim Mohamed Ali Zainal status of non-independence does not impair his ability to exercise judgment free from personal conflict of interest. - 4 The Corporate Governance Code provides that the Chairman of the Audit Committee should be an Independent Director.
+Therefore, Mr. Ebrahim Mohamed Ali Zainal status of non-independence does not impair his ability to exercise judgment free from personal conflict of interest. - 4.
+The Corporate Governance Code provides that the Chairman of the Audit Committee should be an Independent Director.
 Mr. Ebrahim Salahuddin Ahmed Ebrahim is a non-independent director as per the provision Appendix (1) (3) (e) of the code as he is a Nominee director in Subsidiary Companies wholly owned by Trafco Group BSC.
 He is also the Chairman in Corporate Governance Committee.
 However, this does not dilute the highest standards of corporate governance that the company maintains.
-Therefore, Mr. Ebrahim Salahuddin Ahmed Ebrahim status of non-independence does not impair his ability to exercise judgment free from personal conflict of interest. - 5 Most of the Company Directors' are representing in group subsidiary companies wholly or partially owned by Trafco Group BSC to have close monitoring and those accounts are consolidated at Group level, hence most of them treated as non-Independent directors as per the Appendix (1) (3) (e) of the code.
+Therefore, Mr. Ebrahim Salahuddin Ahmed Ebrahim status of non-independence does not impair his ability to exercise judgment free from personal conflict of interest. - 5.
+All the directors were elected through election process at AGM and most of them as independent directors, during the subsequent Board Meeting they were nominated to group subsidiary companies wholly or partially owned by Trafco Group BSC as directors, to have close monitoring and those accounts are consolidated at Group level, hence most of them treated as non-Independent directors as per the Appendix (1) (3) (e) of the CG code.
 However, this does not dilute the highest standards of corporate governance that the company maintains.